|

 phospholipases in animal models.

-Ongoing studies are focusing on the localization and stimulus-driven
+Ongoing studies in our labs focus on the localization and stimulus-driven

 translocation of different members of the phospholipase A2